AsgerBae/Catch-The-Coin/README.md

-2D-Game
+Catch The Coin
 =======

-2D game, written in Javascript.
+Catch The Coin, written in Javascript.

 ## Quick setup guide